 In January there was a further Catholic rebellion in the North, this time centred on the Lake District counties of Cumberland and Westmorland, led by Sir Frances Bigod of Settrington in North Yorkshire.
 In July, King Henry sets about the punishment of Northern rebels from both incidents.
 Over 200 men involved in the rebellions are executed including the Pilgrimage of Grace leader, Robert Aske and the Abbot of Jervaulx (a monastery in Wensleydale).

-Prince Edward, the longed-for son is finally born to King Henry VIII’s Queen, Jane Seymour.
+Prince Edward, Henry’s VIII’s longed-for son is finally born to Henry’s queen, Jane Seymour.

 King Henry VIII’s favourite queen and third wife, Jane Seymour dies.
 She recently gave birth to Prince Edward.

 1538 – ‘Coals to Newcastle’